openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_RNNT.md

 **Step 2**.
 If you already have a full clone of MLCommons inference repository create a folder for pre-trained PyTorch model and where conversion into IR will take place.
 Skip this step if you did a shallow clone.
-Also further you will need to specify path your full clone:
+Also further you will need to specify path to your full clone:
 ```bash
 mkdir rnnt_for_openvino
 cd rnnt_for_openvino